ga-wdi-boston/ruby-object-model/README.md

 By the end of this, students should be able to:

--   Give two reasons why composition and Mixins are desirable.
+-   Give two reasons why inheritance and Mixins are desirable.
 -   Write a class which inherits from another class.
--   Describe why composition is preferred to inheritance.
+-   Describe why mixins are preferred to inheritance.

 ## Preparation